wc-duck/datalibrary/README.md

 }
 ```

-Save above code to example.tld and run this through 'dltlc' to generate C-headers and
+Save above code to example.tld and run this through `dltlc` to generate C-headers and
 a typelibrary-definition-file, we will call it example.bin.

 ```